-Search Engine Optimization or SEO is the process of improving your website so that it ranks high for relevant keywords in the search results of Google, Bing, and other search engines.
+SEO stands for Search Engine Optimization which is the process of improving your website so that it ranks high for relevant keywords in the search results of Google, Bing, and other search engines.

 Let’s say you have a food blog that has a chicken tikka recipe.
 You would want people to find your recipe through search engines like Google.
 But there are over 121 million chicken tikka recipes on the internet.

 If you want your food blog to get found when someone googles “chicken tikka recipe”, then it should rank on top above everyone else in the search results.
 Search engine optimization helps ensure that your blog posts have a fair chance to rank on top.

 Why is SEO important?

 95% of the internet use Google for searching the web.
 That is why Google is the most popular website on the entire internet which also makes it a big source of traffic.
 To put things in perspective, Google gets four times more traffic than the next most popular website on the internet which is YouTube.
 That means you need to be ranking high in the search results if you want organic traffic to your website.